 Why it matters

-• The strategy reflects a trend of bypassing legislative processes, relying on courts to enact policy changes instead of elected officials.
+- The strategy reflects a trend of bypassing legislative processes, allowing policy agendas to be enacted through judicial means.

-• The collaboration between Democratic strategists and media shapes public perception, influencing electoral outcomes through legal battles.
+- The collaboration between Democratic strategists and media shapes public perception, influencing electoral outcomes.

 What’s next